shamoo53/Quantara/.github/ISSUE_TEMPLATE/custom.md

 ## How to prepare PR
 1. Check if your code [smell](https://refactoring.guru/refactoring/smells) good
 2. Add `close #<issue number>` to link your issue with your PR
-3. Do not commit changes which is not related to your task
+3. Do not commit changes that are unrelated to your task
-4. Check after you created PR, if you committed everything.
+4. Check after you created PR, if you committed everything